On the relationship between logarithmic TAQ and logarithmic THH: The log etale descent formula

 \begin{proof} The argument is analogous to that of the classical case: there are equivalences where the second stable equivalence is due to log \'etale descent and the following chain is Lemma~\ref{logthhjuggling}.
-As all maps in the chain are under $A$, the result follows by the two--out--of--three property. \end{proof}
+As all maps in the chain are under $A$, the result follows by the two-out-of-three property. \end{proof}